elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-the-position-and-orientation-of-a-figure-change-after-reflection.md

 url: /learn/mathematics/questions/how-does-the-position-and-orientation-of-a-figure-change-after-reflection
 score: -1.0
 related_article1:
-    id: 162754
+    id: 162756
-    title: What are the effects of reflections on polygons other than triangles and quadrilaterals?
+    title: >-
+        How does the position and orientation of a figure change after reflection?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-effects-of-reflections-on-polygons-other-than-triangles-and-quadrilaterals
+    url: /learn/mathematics/questions/how-does-the-position-and-orientation-of-a-figure-change-after-reflection
 related_article2:
-    id: 162820
+    id: 162389
-    title: How is congruence maintained in reflections?
+    title: >-
+        What happens to the orientation of a figure after a reflection?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-congruence-maintained-in-reflections
+    url: /learn/mathematics/questions/what-happens-to-the-orientation-of-a-figure-after-a-reflection
 related_article3:
-    id: 162887
+    id: 162405
-    title: How is a reflection defined in geometric terms?
+    title: >-
+        How can one visualize reflections in geometry?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-is-a-reflection-defined-in-geometric-terms
+    url: /learn/mathematics/questions/how-can-one-visualize-reflections-in-geometry
 related_article4:
-    id: 162405
+    id: 162621
-    title: How can one visualize reflections in geometry?
+    title: >-
+        What is meant by rigid motion in the context of reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-one-visualize-reflections-in-geometry
+    url: /learn/mathematics/questions/what-is-meant-by-rigid-motion-in-the-context-of-reflections
 related_article5:
-    id: 162622
+    id: 162406
-    title: How do reflections ensure that figures remain congruent?
+    title: >-
+        What is the mirror image concept in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-reflections-ensure-that-figures-remain-congruent
+    url: /learn/mathematics/questions/what-is-the-mirror-image-concept-in-reflections
 ---

 &nbsp;